-Summer is in full swing, and nothing says summer fun like camping and a fire to go with it!
+Whether it's summer or fall, nothing says fun like camping and a fire to go with it!
 Unfortunately, one of the drawbacks to spending time around the campfire is the inevitable smell of smoke that lingers in your hair and clothes.
 What’s a girl to do when washing isn’t an option?
 Well, we’ve got you covered with a few simple yet effective tips for getting rid of the campfire scent.

 BEFORE YOU GO

 Before hair is damaged from coloring and heat styling, it has a protective layer of natural oil.
 This layer helps keep your hair from absorbing smells like campfire smoke.
 As the oil diminishes over time, it becomes more prone to odor absorption.
-So before going on a camping trip, apply a small amount of finishing serum or styling oil to your hair.
+So before going on a camping trip or spending time around the bonfire, apply a small amount of finishing serum or styling oil to your hair.
 This will help keep unwanted smells out of your hair, including cigarette smoke.